 - The amount of time over which you want the policy to cover

 Note that the amount of coverage you are seeking needs to be in line with your reasonably anticipated financial loss.
-For example, if you are sponsoring an outdoor concert and expect to take in $25,000 of admissions, you will not qualify for $50,000 of coverage.
+If you are sponsoring an outdoor concert and expect to take in $25,000 in admissions, you will not qualify for $50,000 of coverage.

 Also note that you may receive a quote for terms different than you requested due to the concerns of a specific insurance company.
 This is another reason that it is always important to obtain multiple quotes.